 Animals

-Request for accommodations for service animals or emotional support animals must be made in advance of the animal arriving on campus by contacting the Residence Life and First Year Experience.
-Until a student registers and receives approval for their service animal or emotional support animal, any animal will be subject to the pet policy expectations above.
+- Emotional Support Animals – Requests for accommodations for service animals or emotional support animals must be made in advance of the animal arriving on campus by contacting Residence Life and First Year Until a student receives written approval for their emotional support animal, these animals will be subject to the pet policy expectations set forth in this section and in the Student Conduct Code.

 Balconies, Stairs, and Walkways Safety